Making an Impression

 Studies show that 93 percent of consumers consider visual appearance of a logo and other branded materials before deciding whether or not to purchase.
 No matter how compelling your company’s services may be, or how well they are performed, your brand is only as strong as its presentation.

-It is critical, then, to make a strong first impression, and color can be an impactful way to do so.
+It is critical, then, to make a strong first impression.
+Color can be an impactful way to do so.

 What does this mean?
 Essentially, you want the color of your logo to represent your brand’s personality.
 The context of personality is necessary to make color choice important –otherwise, you could use any color.